netspective-studios/iac-appliance-sandbox/README.md

 **STATUS**: *This project is work in progress and is not ready for even basic experimentation.*

 MAJOR changes TODO:
-* Migrate away from BASH to Ansible wherever possible (e.g. osQuery in setup.sh)
+* Migrate away from BASH to Ansible wherever possible (e.g. osQuery in setup.sh) -- meaning, `/bin/bootstrap.sh` and `/bin/*.sh` should be as thin as possible
 * Try to remove all requirements for `sudo` in shell scripts in favor of Ansible [become](https://docs.ansible.com/ansible/latest/user_guide/become.html#become-directives)
 * Try to make sure all the Ansible scripts could possibly be used to generate Dockerc containers, too
 * Implementation Ansible Galaxy automation